RedditRecs

 Reddit Icon

-zerseek • 22 days ago
+zerseek • about 1 month ago

 From my personal experience it is Roborock models.
 I’ve had 2x Roborock S7 MaxV Ultra, 2x Roborock S8 MaxV Ultra and now Roborock Saros 10R and I couldn’t be happier.
 When I had first gotten the S7 MaxV Ultra’s k had questions about original accessories and I had emailed them and they replied so quickly with the Information I needed.
 I tried Ecovacs X9 Omni Pro and I think my robot was faulty.
 I tried contacting support directly when I received it, I have yet to receive an answer (Europe/Netherlands).
 I have returned it back to Amazon instead.